Azure/fta-internalbusinessapps/appmodernization/containers/articles/heptio-ark-kubernestes-backup.md

 This walkthrough leverages and references Heptio's own Ark documentation for Azure hosted on GitHub [here](https://heptio.github.io/ark/v0.8.1/azure-config), to help facilitate a POC.
 The walkthrough will also build on this with other Azure services.

 ## Prerequisites
 This POC will utilize the Azure CLI to make the experience as similar as possible whether you are using a Windows or Linux system.
 For Windows 10 systems, the Microsoft Windows Subsystem for Linux (WSL) will need to be installed.
-WSL will provide native tools, such as SSH support, and will limit the use of requiring additional tools to interact with the Docker/Kubernetes cluster.
 * [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) ( Only if using Windows 10 )
 * [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) ( If using the Windows Subsystem for Linux, please follow the installation instructions for the Debian/Ubuntu version located [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest) )
 * An existing Kubernetes cluster running in Azure.
-You can find the instruction for setting up the AKS managed service [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl).
+You can find the instruction for setting up the AKS managed service [here](https://github.com/Azure/fta-internalbusinessapps/blob/master/appmodernization/containers/articles/acs-aks-managed-deployment.md).
 * [ACS-Engine Binary](https://github.com/Azure/acs-engine/releases/tag/v0.14.6) for your operating system
   * If using the Windows Subsystem for Linux, please do the following in the WSL terminal:
     1. mkdir acs-engine